Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/ED-FI-DESCRIPTORS.md

 # Ed-Fi Descriptors

-Descriptors in the Ed-Fi Data Standard are a set of mechanisms to support flexible enumerations or code tables.
+Descriptors in the Ed-Fi Data Standard are a set of mechanisms to support flexible enumerations or code sets.
 Each Descriptor has the following
 attributes:

 * namespace